scikit-learn-contrib/MAPIE/doc/theoretical_description_ccp.rst

       and avoid too big regularization terms (below :math:`10^{-4}` is usually recommanded).

-- | Finally, you can reduce the value of :math:`\alpha` to enforce higher coverage.
+- | Finally, if you have coverage issues because the optimisation is difficult, you can artificially enforce higher coverage by reducing the value of :math:`\alpha`.
     Evaluating the best adjusted :math:`\alpha` using cross-validation will ensure the same coverage on the test set (subject to variability due to the finite number of samples).